SabariVig/svelte-resize/README.md

 ## Description

-Custom minimal resize library for svelte which does not use Resize Observable API,
+svelte-resize is vanilla without any 3rd party dependencies library made for svelte written in typescript.
+Super simple API thats easy to integrate.

 ## Demo